 Consider trying a coffee enema

 Yes, I said it.
 Try a coffee enema.
 It helps relieve constipation, boosts immunity, and increases energy.
-I have done a coffee enema a few times and have noticed immediate benefit.
+I have done a coffee enema a few times and have noticed immediate benefits.
 They can help flush out bacteria, heavy metals, fungus and yeast.